-- Employment of relatives or family connections for individuals on management to executive manager level.
-Employees involved in recruitment should recuse themselves from the interview process when their relatives apply for positions. - Accepting gifts of more than token nature from a supplier or a supplier's representative. - Soliciting loans from customers or suppliers who are not ordinarily in the business of granting loans to the public. - Participation in any activity that might lead to disclosure of Denel's proprietary information. - 5.1.3 Denel requires all employees to declare and keep current, in the form of the "Declaration of Interests" attached to their contracts of employment, the names of all other businesses, companies, close corporations, partnerships or work with which they are associated, or in which they have a financial interest.
-This will foster a culture of transparency in their business dealings. - 5.1.4 If for any reason whatsoever an employee unavoidably finds him/herself in a position of conflict or potential conflict of interest with Denel, this must be immediately disclosed to his/her manager.
-In instances where an employee is unsure whether a situation constitutes a conflict of interest, it is advisable that he/she consults his/her superior before taking any further action. - 5.1.5 Should an employee finds him/herself in a conflict of interest situation, he/she should if possible, and depending on the circumstances, delegate/re-assign all affected decisions or transactions to another employee who has no conflict of interest.
-If this is not possible, then all affected decisions or transactions should be approved by a higher ranking employee. - 5.1.6 Denel recognises that there are borderline situations and it does not intend to be arbitrary in considering these cases.
-However, the following principles may be helpful in providing guidance in situations where there may be a question of a conflict of interests:
+- 6.2.3 Directors and employees may not retain an interest without written authorisation issued through the Company Secretary and line manager, respectively. - 6.2.4 Directors and employees are also required to declare in writing before commencement of any meeting any conflict of interest they may have in relation to the matters to be discussed and recuse themselves.
+[This will foster a culture of transparency in their business dealings.] - 6.2.5 If for any reason whatsoever an employee unavoidably finds him/herself in a position of conflict or potential conflict of interest, this must be immediately disclosed to his/her line manager.
+In instances where an employee is unsure whether a situation constitutes a conflict of interest, it is advisable that he/she consults his/her superior before taking any further action. - 6.2.6 Should an employee finds him/herself in a conflict of interest situation, he/she should if possible, and depending on the circumstances, delegate/re-assign all affected decisions or transactions to another employee who has no conflict of interest.
+If this is not possible, then all affected decisions or transactions should be approved by a higher ranking employee.